An Accretion-Disc Model for the Algol-Type Eclipsing Binary System AV Del

-We used the photometric data which reported by Mader et al (2005) for our solutions.
-We applied WD code for photometric solutions.
-Solutions are found for the inclination angle (\emph{i}), the mass ratio ($q\equiv$ $M_2$/$M_1$), the modified gravitational potentials ($\Omega$, in the WD usage), the relative monochromatic luminosity of the primary ($L_1$) and the mean temperature of secondary ($T_2$).
+The photometric data reported by Mader et al (2005) was used for analysis by the WD code.
+Values were specified for the inclination angle (\emph{i}), the mass ratio ($q\equiv$ $M_2$/$M_1$), the modified gravitational potentials ($\Omega$, in the WD usage), the relative monochromatic luminosity of the primary ($L_1$) and the mean temperature of the secondary ($T_2$).
 The temperature of the primary was held fixed at the spectroscopic value of $T_1$=6000K.
-The monochromatic luminosity of the secondary ($L_2$) was computed by the program directly from the temperatures of the primary and secondary, the luminosity of the primary, the radiation laws, and the geometry of the system.
-Other WD code parameters kept fix along with solutions.
+The monochromatic luminosity of the secondary ($L_2$) was computed by the program directly from the temperatures of the primary and secondary, the luminosity of the primary, the black body radiation laws, and the geometry of the system.
+Other WD code parameters were kept fix along with solutions.

-We initially obtained solutions in a mode appropriate for semi-detached systems, following the expectation from the characteristics of AV Del.
-Specifically, we used "mode 5" for the secondary which is filling its Roche lobe.
-We also tried to use the detached configuration to complete our work.
-But, similar to Mader et al.'s (2005) results, our best results determined for the semi-detached configuration.
+Initially, values were obtained in a mode which is appropriate for semi-detached systems following the expectation from the characteristics of AV Del.
+Specifically, mode 5 was used for the secondary which is filling its Roche lobe.
+The paper also tried to use the detached configuration to complete the work.
+Similar to Mader et al's results (2005), the optimal results were determined for the semi-detached configuration.

-Initially, the light curve program (LC) of WD code was implemented to employ an initial set of values for the next step of solutions which was using the differential corrections main program (DC) of WD code.
-After several runs of DC program, we obtained the final set of values.
-The results of photometric solutions with the final elements are given in Table 2.
-The theoretical light curves computed with these results (continuous line) for each filter are shown in Fig. 1.
+The light curve program (LC) of WD code was implemented to employ an initial set of values for the next step of solutions using the differential corrections main program (DC) of WD code.
+After several runs of DC program, the final set of values were obtained.
+As mentioned earlier, the assumption $l_3\neq0.0$ never resulted in satisfactory fits to the observations however a valid solution was obtained for $l_3=0.0$.
+It can be inferred that the best solution is obtained without counting for any additional effects like an accretion disc.
+The results of photometric solutions with the final elements of the system are given in Table 2.
+The theoretical light curves computed with the results (continuous line) for each filter are shown in Fig. 1.